 Ring 1 · Molecular targets

 The gene/protein targets the compound interacts with.
-Colour-coded by drug-discovery relevance: gold = Tier 3 (patent-relevant kinases and TFs), indigo = Tier 2 (research targets), teal = standard targets.
+Colour-coded by research relevance: gold = Tier 3 (kinases and TFs), indigo = Tier 2 (research targets), teal = standard.
 A pulsing dashed ring marks Tier 3 targets with ≤ 5 studies — the knowledge gap indicator.

 Ring 2 · Biological pathways